tmm/www/blog/_posts/2016-05-08-ds-501-introduction-to-data-science.md

 My classes tackled everything---from [collecting and storing tweets](https://github.com/tmm/DS501/blob/master/1/CaseStudy1.ipynb) in MongoDB, using the Twitter streaming API, to performing [textual analysis of movie reviews](https://github.com/tmm/DS501/blob/master/3/CaseStudy3.ipynb) using Scikit-Learn.

-Even though I could have learned all these topics on the Internet, the interactive, class-based structure made it more worthwhile.
+Even though I could have learned all these things on the Internet, the interactive, class-based structure made it more worthwhile.

 The next semester starts May 16th!